Lee Hyun-woo (actor, born 1993): 2005–2011: Beginnings as a child actor

-Lee began his career as a child actor, building up his resume by playing roles in a number of large-scale productions, such as The Legend, King Sejong the Great, The Return of Iljimae, and Queen Seondeok.
+Lee began his career as a child actor, building up his resume by playing roles in a number of large-scale productions, such as The Legend, The Great King, Sejong, The Return of Iljimae, and Queen Seondeok.
 He rose to fame for his role in Master of Study, a Korean screen adaptation of Japanese manga Dragon Zakura.
 The same year, Lee took to the stage for the 2010 musical production of Footloose, where he played the leading role of Ren.

-In 2011, he and K-pop singer Yoon Doo-joon (from B2ST) began hosting the music program Music on Top for cable channel jTBC.
+In 2011, he and K-pop singer Yoon Doo-joon (from Beast) began hosting the music program Music on Top for cable channel JTBC.
 He was then featured in IU's music video for the song "You and I".
 Lee further expanded his acting scope in historical drama Gyebaek, revenge thriller Man from the Equator, and made a guest appearance in medical drama Brain.